 Beth Rodgers is a seasoned professional who provides proofreading, line editing, and developmental editing.
 She is an author, a college English instructor, and a library writing workshop presenter.

 Beth Rodgers holds both a Bachelor’s and Master’s degree in Secondary English Education from the University of Michigan and Wayne State University, respectively.
-Beth has taught high school and middle school English, as well as courses at Baker College of Clinton Township, MI.
+She has taught high school and middle school English, as well as courses at Baker College of Clinton Township, MI.
 Beth has written two young adult novels, Freshman Fourteen and Sweet Fifteen, which center around high school freshman, Margot Maples.
-Beth is currently working on a children’s holiday picture book.
-Beth enjoys instilling her love of writing and literature into students, as well as during writing presentations and workshops with library groups.
+Currently working on a children’s holiday picture book, Beth enjoys instilling her love of writing and literature into students, as well as during writing presentations and workshops with library groups.
 Beth’s other interests include reading and reviewing young adult novels, watching television and films, and spending time with her husband, David, and three sons, Evan, Jared, and Noah.

 Developmental Editing Components

 – Helps your writing stand out with clarity, purpose, and continuity

 – Provides feedback on structure, content, and overarching themes of your writing

 – Offers questions, comments, and concerns that would stand out to a general reader

 – Combs document for consistency (including names, dates, chapter titles, a character’s eye color from one chapter to the next, etc.)

 Final decisions on every detail from small to large are always up to the author.

 NOTE – Developmental editing should generally be done BEFORE proofreading (spelling, grammar, punctuation, and the like), so that a final version can be completed and so that proofreading does not need to occur twice or more.